ayvacs/dimwit/README.md

 ### Refresh slash commands

-* Run `node scripts/deploy-commands-guild.js` to refresh commands only for the testing guild (as defined in `config.json`)
+* Run `npm run deploy-commands-guild` to refresh commands only for the testing guild (as defined in `config.json`)
-* Run `node scripts/deploy-commands-global.js` to refresh commands for all guilds (only after testing has been completed in a private guild)
+* Run `npm run deploy-commands-global` to refresh commands for all guilds (only after testing has been completed in a private guild)
-* Run `node scripts/flush-commands.js` if you want to reset guild and global commands (do not run this if you do not know what you are doing; takes ~1 hour for changes to reflect on Discord's side)
+* Run `npm run flush-commands` if you want to reset guild and global commands (do not run this if you do not know what you are doing; takes ~1 hour for changes to reflect on Discord's side)

 ## Acknowledgements